 The history of Pommard is the legacy of the Micault family.
 The two will be forever linked in the hearts and minds of the villlage’s vineyards and its peoples.
-For four centuries, the Micault’s laid down roots in Pommard, breathing life and purpose into the soils, governed their prosperity, and imbued the spirit of vitality that remains an inspiration to this day.
+For four centuries, the Micault’s laid down roots in Pommard, breathing life and purpose into the soils.
+They governed their prosperity, and imbued the spirit of vitality that remains an inspiration to this day.

 Philibert needed somewhere to live.
 And so began a long-line of Micault’s tied to the geography of Pommard.
 Indeed, Philibert Micault never left.
 His remains can be found buried in Pommard cemetery, located next to the vines of Clos Marey-Monge.

 Triptych: Painted in 1559, the Micault triptych was commissioned by Nicolas Micault, son of Jean Micault and grandson of Philibert Micault.
 It represents the entire Micault family.

 Following in his great-great-grandfather’s footsteps, Vivant Micault became the first to lay down meaningful roots in Pommard with the first operating Château.